ccdc06/metadata/FAQ.md

 The best place to find me is on [HenTalk](https://discord.gg/hentalkbian-toku-hvnc-896056250402504715).

 You can also mail me [ccdc06@proton.me](mailto:ccdc06@proton.me) or send a private message to ccdc06 on Discord.

+# Nayumi/ndbiaw/HenTalk is a scammer!
+Why are you advertising his Discord server?

+Yea, I know, I know.
+I'm too lazy to set my own server and deal with user management, bots, annoying user, etc. so I'm borrowing his server but I have absolutely no commitment to it.